Skip to ContentSkip to Navigation

 In-house expertise

-Our multidisciplinary research centre integrates expertise from the Zernike Institute for Advanced Materials and the Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence within the Faculty of Science and Engineering.
+Our multidisciplinary research centre integrates expertise from the Zernike Institute for Advanced Materials, Bernoulli Institute and Engineering and Technology Institute Groningen (ENTEG) for Materials Science, Mathematics, Computer Science, Artificial Intelligence and Electrical Engineering and Robotics within the Faculty of Science and Engineering.

 decorative image